Looking Closely at the Growth Curve for e.l.f. Beauty Inc. (ELF)

 ELF’s Market Performance

-ELF stocks went down by 0.00% for the week, with a monthly jump of 12.14% and a quarterly performance of 11.09%, while its annual performance rate touched 61.28%.
-The volatility ratio for the week stands at 3.41% while the volatility levels for the past 30 days are set at 3.90% for e.l.f.
+ELF stocks went up by 0.26% for the week, with a monthly jump of 10.50% and a quarterly performance of 10.76%, while its annual performance rate touched 59.05%.
+The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.97% for e.l.f.
 Beauty Inc..
-The simple moving average for the period of the last 20 days is 1.86% for ELF stocks with a simple moving average of 28.68% for the last 200 days.
+The simple moving average for the period of the last 20 days is 0.12% for ELF stocks with a simple moving average of 26.69% for the last 200 days.

 Analysts’ Opinion of ELF